 communication and written communication

-Although written communication has benefits, I prefer more verbal communication.
+Although written communication has benefits, I think verbal communication is much more effective.

-I think that a regular writing structure can have a great impact on the reader's mind.IN writing communication a person focuses more on her felings more easily.
-A person can answer the other person with more though.when we talk to the other person verbally,we may not be able to express all our feelings due to embarrassment and stress.writting can help us to reduce our stress and we can relax more.This is a good apportunity for those people who have speech phobia.
+I think that a regular writing structure can have a great impact on the reader's mind.IN written communication a person focuses on her feelings more easily.
+A person can answer the other person with more thoughtfulness.
+In addition, when we talk to the other person verbally,we may not be able to express all our feelings due to embarrassment and stress. writing can help us to reduce our stress and we can relax more.This is a good opportunity for those people who have speech phobia.
 Also correct writing is more formal and more important for administrative work.

-On the other hand,speaking opposed to writing has less possibility of misunderasting .Emotions flow from the heart to the tongue.A person can understand the feelings of others in their words and realize their intentions,for this reson man can establish a deeper relationship with other people .
-For example , in psycology ,it has been stated that students learn when listening and speaking because the brain is more active.so when we explain the lesson to someone else , it stays in our memory for a longer time.In speaking , we can get to know the tones and accents of different people.Accent is the identity of each person who is living different area.In addition to all this ,less time can be spent in the conversation and the other person will give us the answer sooner.
+On the other hand,speaking as opposed to writing is less likely to cause misunderstanding .Emotions flow from the heart to the tongue.A person can understand the feelings of others in their words and realize their intentions, so they can establish a deeper relationship with other people .
+For example , in psychology ,it has been proven that students learn when listening and speaking because the brain is more active, so when we explain the lesson to someone else , it stays in our memory for a longer time.
+Moreover, In speaking , we can get to know the tones and accents of different people.
+An Accent shows the identity of each person who is living in a different area.In addition to all this ,less time can be spent on the conversation and the other person will give us the answer sooner.

-As a result, we can make many choices to make a good communication.
-Any type of communication deponds on the environmental conditions and situation people .
-I myself would rather to talk most of the time vebally because of my behavior and communication speed.
+All in all, we can make many choices to make a good communication.
+Any type of communication depends on the environmental conditions and people’s situation.
+I myself would rather talk most of the time because of my behavior and communication speed.

+Control grammatical errors.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Weak coherence.